 This is more of an experiment in flavor to give the adventurous drinker new ideas and experiences to take with them into future tastings.
-I've tried each of these personally and, while there are a few that I will pass on if offered a second round, they are all palatable and interesting and may be more aligned with your tastes than mine.
+We've tried each of these personally and, while there are a few that we will pass on if offered a second round, they are all palatable and interesting and may be more aligned with your tastes than ours.

 More Bacon Cocktails:

-How often have you seen the beet used in a drink?
+How often have you seen the beet used in a cocktail?
 Probably not often, if at all, but it works and it works rather well.
 In this Ruby Queen recipe, beet juice is paired with Scotch whisky.
 It's unusual but works very well, particularly when you garnish it with dill or tarragon.